 Government of Dubai: Megatrends-based economy foresight 2033.
 Brief: identify ten priority initiatives that make economic, social, and climate sense over the next decade.
 We referred to 25 reports and 50+ other sources, extracted 1,200+ signals, synthesised 52 trends, crafted 25+ opportunities, and narrowed to ten actionable “initiative cards” the client team can reuse year after year without external help.

-Billion-dollar opportunity mapping 2030 for Indian conglomerate.
-We built the group's own Mega trends Knowledge Universe, then ran envisioning workshops with 100 CXOs across business verticals.
-The output: ten mega trends at the intersection of geopolitics, technology, demography, and culture, generating 200 ideas that fed the next round of strategic detailing.
+A leading Indian conglomerate: Billion-dollar opportunity mapping 2030.
+We built the group’s own Megatrends Knowledge Universe, then ran envisioning workshops with 100 CXOs across business verticals.
+The output: ten megatrends at the intersection of geopolitics, technology, demography, and culture, generating 200 ideas that fed the next round of strategic detailing.

-Customized 2026 mega trends reports for Indian SMEs.
-We fractured industry dynamics for each client (food tech, media and entertainment) and combined them with socio-technological shifts and emerging consumer behaviors.
-Both engagements closed with co-creation workshops that directly shaped their strategy teams' 2026 planning.
+Two category-leading digital platforms: Customised 2026 megatrends reports.
+We fractured industry dynamics for each client across food delivery, media, and entertainment, and combined them with socio-technological shifts and emerging consumer behaviours.
+Both engagements closed with co-creation workshops that directly shaped their strategy teams’ 2026 planning.

-Baby care innovation foresight sprint.
+A globally leading personal care brand: Baby care innovation foresight sprint.
 An eight-month engagement combining megatrend synthesis, primary research, and design thinking.
 400+ metafacts extracted, ten product ideas detailed, two taken through to prototyping.
-Alongside the output, we trained the team to run similar sprints in future.
+Alongside the output, we trained the client team to run similar sprints in future.

 Why Turian Labs